MockLeagues/iron-cookie/README.md

 cannot be read or modified by the client or any man in the middle.

-Note that this does not solve the problem that with cookie-based authentication anyone in possessionof the cookie can send requests indistinguishable from requests by the real cookie-owner.
+Note that this does not solve the problem that with cookie-based authentication anyone in possession of the cookie can send requests indistinguishable from requests by the real cookie-owner.
 You still need transport layer security to protect the cookie from being stolen.